LedgerHQ/erc7730-analyzer/README.md

 - **Token Decimals/Symbols**: Automatically fetched via Etherscan API for most ERC-20 tokens.
 If the call fails, raw values are shown.
 Non-standard tokens may not display correctly.
 - **Page Limit**: Etherscan enforces `page × offset ≤ 10,000` limit per request window
 - **Chain Support**: Requires Etherscan v2 API support for the target chain
 - **AI-Generated Reports**: The AI audit reports may contain false positives and should be manually reviewed.
-The tool intentionally does not limit the AI's analysis scope to avoid missing critical security issues - this means some flagged items may be overly cautious.
 Always verify findings before taking action.
 - **AI Model Selection**: The tool uses GPT-5-mini by default, which balances good results with faster response times and lower costs.
-You can modify the code to use GPT-5-nano (faster/cheaper) or GPT-5 (best quality but slower/more expensive) based on your needs.
+You can modify the code to use other models based on your needs.

 ## License